 Oil and gas workers are exposed to numerous hazards on the job every day.
 These include:

 - Fires and Explosions: The presence of flammable materials and the strong potential for leaks, blowouts, and other hazards make oil and gas wells particularly susceptible to explosions and fires.
-During the drilling process, combustible gases can leak out and react with the air, increasing the chances of an explosion.
+During the drilling process, combustible gases can leak out and react with the air, increasing the chances of an explosion, like pipeline explosions.

 - Slips and Falls: Workers are frequently in high elevations and working around slippery substances.
 If proper safety measures are not implemented and followed, these workers have an increased risk of being seriously injured from a fall.